-Our lead program is squarely focused around one target: the Interleukin-4 Receptor (IL4R).
-Expression levels of IL4R are low on the surface of healthy and normal cells, but increase 10-100 fold on cancer cells, cancer stem cells (CSCs) and non-malignant cells of the tumor microenvironment (TME).
-This differential expression of IL-4R therefore provides IL4 Empowered CytokinesTM (IL4-ECs) a wide therapeutic window.
+Our lead program is squarely focused around one target: the Interleukin-4 Receptor ("IL4R").
+Expression levels of IL4R are low on the surface of healthy and normal cells, but increase 10-100 fold on cancer cells, cancer stem cells (CSCs) and non-malignant cells of the tumor microenvironment ("TME").
+This differential expression of IL-4R therefore provides IL4 Empowered CytokinesTM ("IL4-EC"s) a wide therapeutic window.
 Furthermore, the IL-4/IL4R bias is a marker for highly aggressive forms of cancer, plays a central role in the establishment of an immunosuppressive TME and is generally associated with poor survival outcomes.
 We believe that by disrupting this pro-tumoral axis, Medicenna's novel IL4-ECs have the potential of not only targeting cancer cells, but also weaken the TME that protects cancer from our own immune system.

 MDNA55 is our lead IL4-EC in clinical development for the treatment of cancers of the central nervous system ("CNS").
 It is a fusion of a circularly permuted version of interleukin- 4 ("IL-4") fused to a potent fragment of the bacterial toxin, Pseudomonas exotoxin ("PE").
-To date, MDNA55 has promising clinical data from 72 patients including 66 adult patients with recurrent Glioblastoma ("rGB"), the most aggressive and uniformly fatal form of brain cancer.
+To date, MDNA55 has promising clinical data from 72 patients including 66 adult patients with recurrent glioblastoma ("rGBM"), the most aggressive and uniformly fatal form of brain cancer.
 It has secured Orphan Drug Status from the United States Food and Drug Administration ("FDA") and the European Medicines Agency ("EMA") as well as Fast Track Designation from the FDA.
 Medicenna was awarded a non-dilutive product development grant of US\$14.1M from the Cancer Prevention and Research Institute of Texas ("CPRIT").
-Grant funds will support the Phase 2b clinical trial for treatment of rGB and, in collaboration with MD Anderson Cancer Center ("MDACC"), pre-clinical development of next generation fully human IL4-ECs for treatment of other solid tumors.
+Grant funds are supporting the Phase 2b clinical trial for treatment of rGBM, preclinical development of next generation fully human IL4-ECs for treatment of other solid tumors and development of a companion diagnostic for detection of IL4 receptor expression.
 The MDNA55 program offers a promising approach to address serious unmet needs affecting adult and pediatric patients with various types of brain cancer.
-Complimenting our lead clinical asset, MDNA55, Medicenna has built a deep pipeline of promising pre-clinical candidates.
-These include a library of SuperkinesTM such as IL-2 agonists ("MDNA109"), IL-2 antagonists ("MDNA109"), dual IL-4/IL-13 antagonists ("MDNA413") and the IL-13 agonist ("MDNA132").
+Complimenting our lead clinical asset, MDNA55, Medicenna has built a deep pipeline of promising preclinical candidates.
+These include a library of SuperkinesTM such as IL-2 agonists ("MDNA109"), IL-2 antagonists ("MDNA209"), dual IL-4/IL-13 antagonists ("MDNA413") and IL-13 Superkine ("MDNA132").